Tony Todd: Audio

 Todd played the title character in Bleak December Inc.'s 2016 audio drama adaptation of Bram Stoker's Dracula.

 Todd was the narrator of the spoken word version of Ice Nine Kills' album The Silver Scream, released on June 29, 2023.

 Health and death

 When Todd signed on to film Final Destination Bloodlines in 2023, he secretly let the producers know that he had terminal stomach cancer.
 During filming in early 2024, they elected to allow Todd to improvise the last lines of his character Mr. Bludworth so he could give a proper goodbye to audiences: "Life is precious, enjoy every single second.
 You never know when ...
-Good luck."
+Good luck".
 He appears notably gaunt in the film, compared to prior appearances.

 Todd died at his home in Marina del Rey, California, on November 6, 2024, at the age of 69.
 His cause of death was listed as stomach cancer.
 Both Final Destination Bloodlines and Indiana Jones and the Great Circle were dedicated to his memory.

+Insomniac Games intended to make a spin-off video game starring Venom after Todd played the character in Marvel's Spider-Man 2.
+However, the game was reportedly cancelled or placed on the backburner after his death.
+Both his co-stars Nadji Jeter (whom Todd affectionally called "nephew") and Yuri Lowenthal attended his funeral.